simsam8/inf265_project3/report.md

 There is some overlap, but here is a general overview of what each project member contributed with:

 - **Simon Vedaa**: Word embedding and conjugation modelling, loss functions, preprocessing, model training, evaluation and selection, plotting, documentation and project report
-- **Sebastion Røkholt**: Generation modelling, beam search, model evaluation, code documentation and report
+- **Sebastion Røkholt**: Generation modelling, beam search, model evaluation, code documentation and project report

 \newpage